MF-DM-9103H-Fall2024/Project/README.md

   <img width="300" src="https://github.com/user-attachments/assets/3e5529f1-d540-4984-9e27-0d05a56c8b6a">
 </p>

 The dataset obtained from NOAA provides daily weather summaries for the period between December 1, 2022, and December 1, 2024.
 For this phase of the project, I focused on conducting initial data exploration and cleaning.
 This process included examining the dataset’s structure, identifying missing values, and selecting key features relevant to the project.
+The data is collected from multiple stations across NYC, resulting in variations in the number of variables recorded at each station.

 <p align="center">
   <img width="900" src="https://github.com/user-attachments/assets/f8fa78c7-8d8c-41c6-8521-8d11e1055dc4">